scenarioo/scenarioo-js/README.md

       });

 });
 ```

 See [Examples](/example) for more information on how to use ScenariooJS and the different DSLs.

 #### Backwards DSL

-There is also a `Backward DSL` that is only interesting for migrating from old scenarioo 1.x tests to the new scenarioo 2.x with jasmine 2 library more easily, see migration guide below.
+There is also a `Backward DSL` that is only interesting for easier migration from old scenarioo 1.x tests to the new scenarioo 2.x library with jasmine 2.
+Refer to the migration guide below.

 #### Define Custom App-specific DSL

-In case you want to define your own custom DSL for your specific application under test, to be able to document and test it more easily, you are free to do so, by simply copying our Scenarioo Fluent DSL from this one simple javascript file here as a blueprint for your own DSL:
+In case you want to define your own custom DSL for your specific application under test, to be able to document and test it more easily,
+you are free to do so, by simply copying our Scenarioo Fluent DSL from this one simple javascript file here as a blueprint for your own DSL:
 [fluentDsl.js](src/dsl/fluentDsl.js)

 ### Generate and Browse Documentation